-- 1. A master's thesis is an independently written report on the research that has been conducted during the research internship. - 2.
-The master's thesis is an individually written piece of work. - 3.
-The master's thesis is assessed on several criteria.
+- 1. A Master's thesis is an independently written report on the research that has been conducted during the research internship. - 2.
+The Master's thesis is an individually written piece of work. - 3.
+The Master's thesis is assessed on several criteria.
 To pass the final grade for the thesis, based on these criteria, needs to be at least 6.0. - 4.
-Guidelines for the format and length of the master's thesis can be found in the Research Internship Manual - 5.
-The student needs to submit the final version of the master's thesis via Dors Web app.
-Assessment forms have to be filled in and signed by both supervisors via Dors Webb app within 15 working days after submission. - 6.
-If the master's thesis is awarded insufficient grades, the Regulation for Re-sits of Written Assignments, article 10, paragraph 3 of the R&R for the Research Master's Examination of the study programme applies. - 7.
-The master's thesis is graded by averaging the scores given by the first and the second assessor.
+Guidelines for the format and length of the Master's thesis can be found in the Research Internship Manual. - 5.
+The student needs to submit the final version of the Master's thesis via Collent.
+Assessment forms have to be filled by both supervisors via Collent within 15 working days after submission. - 6.
+If the Master's thesis is awarded insufficient grades, the Regulation for Re-sits of Written Assignments, article 10, paragraph 3 of the R&R for the Research Master's Examination of the study programme applies. - 7.
+The Master's thesis is graded by averaging the scores given by the first and the second assessor.
 Both scores must be at least 6.0 and the difference between the grades may not be more than 2 points.
-If the grades of both supervisors differs by more than two points, the supervisors will discuss the grading amongst each other.
+If one of the grades of the Master's thesis, either given by the supervisor or the 2nd assessor, is less than 6.0 a re-sit must be taken, which will be assessed by both assessors.
+If the grades of both supervisors differ by more than two points, the supervisors will discuss the grading amongst each other.
 When the new grade is decided based on the heard arguments this will be the final grade (See Article 10, paragraph 3 of the R&R).